 - Metropolitan governance: the collaboration between metropolitan governments, other levels of local; regional; and state governments, public/private cooperation, and public participation.

 - Technical/financial assistance: the mobilization of new financial resources for investments marked at sustainable and efficient development.

 - Mutual learning: resulting from the sharing of knowledge, practices, and experiences between metropolitan governments and their partners.

 - Innovation: resulting from the collaboration between city governments, ground breaking businesses, and actors in the management of urban issues.

 - Representation at international forums and defending city interests and concerns.

-The Governing Mayor of Berlin, Michael Müller, is Co-President of METROPOLIS and the city also acts as the network's Regional Secretariat for Europe.
+The Governing Mayor of Berlin, Michael Müller, is the Acting President of METROPOLIS and the city also hosts the network's Regional Secretariat for Europe.

-The platform is managed by Berlin's EU & International Affairs Unit at the Senate Department for Urban Development and Housing, the municipal administration responsible for shaping many domains of development for the city of Berlin, Germany, such as city planning, housing, and building.
+The platform is managed by Berlin's EU & International Affairs Unit at the Senate Department for the Environment, Transport and Climate Protection.

 The project has been initiated by Berlin’s initiative on Policy transfer - tools for web-based knowledge exchange.